 To determine the possibility of overloading the supply circuits, add together the ampere ratings of all devices installed on the same circuit as the appliance and compare the total with the rating limit for the circuit.
-The maximum ratings for the SG3200 Series are listed in Appendix A, Specifications.
+The maximum ratings for the SG4300 Series are listed in Appendix A, Specifications.
+Rating figures can also be found written on individual 4300B PSU modules.